 I once had this amazingly tasty sausage lettuce wrap at Champa Garden in Oakland.
 You can purchase lao sausage or hmong sausage at any southeast asian or hmong local stores in the frozen aisle.
 You can also purchase Vietnamese dipping sauce which is usually sold in a clear container in the vegetable chill aisle.
 If not, you can also make hmong sausage from scratch by doing a quick search on our website.
 Dipping sauce recipe below.

 Preparation: 15 min Cooking: 15 min

 This traditional soft sweet fluffy delight makes a great healthy snack.
 In Laos, sugar is found in towns only.
 The Hmong people didn’t always add sugar since they lived in mountains secluded from the rest.
 Traditionally Hmong people wrapped the rice patties in banana leaves but aluminum foil works just fine.
-You will need a regular sized blender and a steamer.
+You will need a regular sized blender (I used a nutribullet) and a steamer.

 Preparation time 25-30 minutes.

 Pho is best known as a Vietnamese soup that has become a shared dish in southeast Asia and of course everyone makes it a bit differently from one another.
 Thai people call theirs Guoi Tiao and Hmong call it Fawm.
 Some Hmong make it similar to the way they ate back in Laos and some make it the way Vietnamese people in America make pho.
 This recipe is most similar to the pho my mother makes, which reminds her of pho she ate growing up in food stands in Laos.
 Just like my mom, I like to add oven homemade meatballs because they are like delightful crunch bits that you could look forward to in the soup.